 4) Imagine you are hearing the whole gospel in one sitting.
 By this point we are almost two hours into the storytelling.
-What strictly human reason might there be to include a section in which Jesus repeats over and over again, "Stay awake!"?
+What strictly human reason might there be to include a section in which Jesus repeats over and over again, "Stay awake!"
+What are times in the Gospel when it is difficult for followers to stay awake in terms of faithfulness?